 When should I activate my eSIM for Hong Kong?

-You can install the eSIM profile before traveling using WiFi at home, but activation and data consumption begin when you arrive in Hong Kong and activate mobile data.
+You can install the eSIM profile before traveling using Wi-Fi at home, but activation and data consumption begins when you arrive in Hong Kong and activate mobile data.
 We recommend installing it 1-2 days in advance to avoid last-minute problems at the airport.
-Once in Hong Kong, simply turn on airplane mode for a few seconds, turn it off, select the eSIM as your data plan, and in less than a minute, you'll be connected.
+Once in Hong Kong, simply activate airplane mode for a few seconds, deactivate it, select the eSIM as your data plan, and in less than a minute you'll be connected.

-Can I use my eSIM in Macau with a Hong Kong plan?
+Can I use my eSIM in Macao with a Hong Kong plan?

 It depends on the specific plan you purchase.
-Some regional Asia plans include both Hong Kong and Macau in their coverage, but specific Hong Kong-only plans usually don't cover Macau (they are separate administrative territories).
-If you plan to visit Macau during your trip, check before buying that your plan includes both territories, or consider a regional Asia plan that covers multiple destinations.
+Some regional Asian plans include both Hong Kong and Macao in their coverage, but Hong Kong-specific plans usually do not cover Macao (they are separate administrative territories).
+If you plan to visit Macao during your trip, check before purchasing that your plan includes both territories, or consider a regional Asian plan that covers multiple destinations.
 Otherwise, you could incur roaming charges when crossing the border.

 Is it better to buy a physical SIM at the airport or use an eSIM?